 Winland Smith Rice Awards (Nature’s Best Photography)

-Four years ago I was going through a very rough patch in my life.
+At some stage I was going through a very rough patch in my life.
 We were with family in Johannesburg and it was winter: cold, dry and everything was dead.
 One morning I was praying to God, begging Him to just show His love to me.
 My camera was next to me and as an after-thought I added that God can give me a winning image as well!
 (Yes, cheeky!).
 I got up and God directed me to a white stinkwood tree with all the fallen leaves around it.
 As I started to pick up one of the leaves, God prompted me to pick up a specific one about a meter away.
 I stood in amazement when I turned the leaf around.
 The message God gave me: you are in My hand!!

 I have entered this image in many competitions, but it never did well.
 Ironically people love this image and it did lead to many opportunities to witness.
 It however wasn’t that “winning” image God promised me…